1st Washington Territory Infantry Regiment: Service

 Under Colonel Justus Steinberger, organization for a three-year regiment began on 19 October 1861, with recruiting taking place within the territory as well as California.
 Company A, B, C and D were organized at Alcatraz Island, San Francisco, California, January to April, 1862.
 By May 1862, four companies had been mustered, with 17 officers and 317 men.
 Ten companies would eventually be raised, being mustered in from the end of March until December 1862.
 The majority of the volunteers would muster in at Alcatraz Island (Co A-E, G, and H), two others at Fort Vancouver (Co F and I) and one at Fort Steilacoom, Washington (Co K).
 The headquarters for the regiment was first at Fort Vancouver, and by July 1862 moved to Fort Walla Walla.

-In January of 1863, the territorial legislator gave the regiment $500 ($12,756 adjusted for inflation) to purchase a set of colors.